Skip to content

 iints presets run --name baseline_t1d --algo algorithms/example_algorithm.py

-Using Python API
+Equivalent Python API example

 from iints import run_simulation